-- 1. Tutor to facilitate small groups to go out and explore Active Posture and Edge Control in a white water manoeuvre (e.g. ferry glide, break-in).
-Groups to come up with how you go about observing when someone has good posture and edge control (tutor to support in guiding edge observation, e.g. is it equal on both sides, is it consistent throughout the turn, etc). - 2.
-Tutor to facilitate groups feeding back their findings, focusing on the following methods and how they link to decision-making: Holistic (unconscious decision-making), Deductive (unconscious and conscious decision-making) and Systematic observation (conscious decision-making).
+1. Tutor to facilitate small groups to go out and explore Active Posture and Edge Control in a white water manoeuvre (e.g. ferry glide, break-in).
+Groups to come up with how you go about observing when someone has good posture and edge control (tutor to support in guiding observation, e.g. is it consistent throughout the manoeuvre, when does it change, is it the same left and right, etc.).

+- 2. Tutor to facilitate groups feeding back their findings, focusing on the following methods and how they link to decision-making: Holistic (unconscious decision-making), Deductive (unconscious and conscious decision-making) and Systematic observation (conscious decision-making).
 Ensure the pros and cons for these are discussed and how they compliment each other. - 3.
-Focusing on power transfer, students to go out in groups and explore how this changes in different strokes and how it is applied optimally.
-In doing this, to also explore if it can be observed by the coach as well as felt by the performer in a range of skills (e.g. forward/backward paddling, moving sideways, forward/reverse sweeps, turns static/on move). - 4.
+Focusing on power transfer students to go out in groups and explore how this changes in different strokes and how it is applied optimally.
+In doing this, to also explore if it can be observed by the coach as well as felt by the performer in a range of skills (e.g. forward/backward paddling, moving sideways, forward/reverse sweeps, turns static/on move, etc.). - 4.
 Tutor to lead discussion on how the students went about observing the performances to identify whether power transfer was happening.
-Including the methods already discussed along with highlighting the tools and observational triggers used: BBB, TTPP, positioning, repetitions, shapes, noises, rhythm, etc. - 5.
+Including the methods already discussed along with highlighting the tools and observational triggers used: BBB, TTPP, positioning, repetitions, shapes, noises, rhythm etc. - 5.
 Tutor to facilitate discussion around how observation was used to identify how performers were learning/feeling during the practical.
-This to clarify that observation feeds decisions on what we coach (the 'What' of skill observation) as well as how we coach (the 'Who' and 'How' of learner observation).

-6. Throughout practical sessions and discussions Tutor to facilitate identification of common observational mistakes and how to avoid them, along with support in developing technical/tactical knowledge and understanding.
+This to clarify that observation feeds decisions on what we coach (the 'What' of skill observation) as well as how we coach (the 'Who' and 'How' of learner observation). - 6.
+Throughout practical sessions and discussions, Tutor to facilitate identification of common observational mistakes and how to avoid them, along with support in developing technical/tactical knowledge and understanding.